 Medical costs in Mexico are not covered by most national health insurance plans, so having private travel health insurance is essential.

 Some credit cards include private travel health insurance.
-If yours doesn’t, we recommend comparing insurance options on platforms like Check24 and selecting the one that best fits your needs.
+If yours doesn’t, we recommend comparing insurance options on platforms like VisitorsCoverage and selecting the one that best fits your needs.
 Insurance typically costs a small amount per year, and it’s worth every penny in case of emergency.

 Our tip: When choosing insurance, make sure it includes full coverage with no cap on the amount and covers repatriation in case of serious illness.